 As even this brief (and oversimplified!) introduction to Los Angeles healthcare fraud suggests, these legal charges can get incredibly complicated.
 If you or a loved one stands accused of a similar charge, you could face catastrophic financial fallout as well as a long prison sentence, if you don’t put up a stiff defense.
 To that end, you likely want an attorney who has lots of experience and proven success with Southern California white collar crimes.

-Michael Kraut of the Kraut Law Group in Los Angeles is a proven, highly respected, and well trained advocate for Southern California white collar criminal defendants.
+Michael Kraut of the Kraut Criminal & DUI Lawyers in Los Angeles is a proven, highly respected, and well trained advocate for Southern California white collar criminal defendants.
 Attorney Kraut spent years serving the city as a prosecutor before switching to become a defense attorney.
 He knows how prosecutors typically operate, and he can use his knowledge and intuition of the process to deliver an exemplary defense.